Lee Harvey (footballer): Leyton Orient

 Growing up in Harlow, Harvey began his career with youth club Peterswood and turned down the chance to join Tottenham Hotspur to move into the youth system at Third Division club Leyton Orient (then named 'Orient').
 He made his debut during the 1983–84 season and finished the campaign with four league appearances.
-Another four league appearances followed in 1984–95, a season in which Orient suffered relegation to the Fourth Division.
-Harvey scored his first goal for the club during the 1985–86 season.
-Harvey achieved his breakthrough into the first team in the 1987–88 season, making 23 league appearances.
+Another eight appearances and one goal followed in 1984–95, a season in which Orient suffered relegation to the Fourth Division.
+Following two further seasons in a bit-part role, Harvey achieved something of a first team breakthrough in 1987–88, with 27 appearances and one goal, albeit with the majority of his league appearances coming as a substitute.

 Following a sixth-place finish in the Fourth Division in 1988–89, Orient saw off Scarborough in the play-off semi-finals to secure a place in the final against Wrexham.
 After a 0–0 draw in the first leg, Harvey scored the opening goal in the second leg to send Orient to a 2–1 aggregate win and seal promotion back to the Third Division.
-Back in the Third Division, Harvey made 37 appearances and scored six goals during the 1989–90 season.
-Harvey's appearances slowly tapered off during the early 1990s and he was released by the club in August 1993, having made 237 appearances in all competitions and scored 29 goals.
+Back in the Third Division, Harvey made 42 appearances and scored seven goals during the 1989–90 season.
+Harvey's appearances slowly tapered off during the early 1990s and he was released by the club in August 1993, after making made 237 appearances and scoring 29 goals in all competitions during 10 seasons at Brisbane Road.

 Nottingham Forest

-Harvey reunited with his former Leyton Orient manager Frank Clark to sign for First Division club Nottingham Forest on a three-month trial on 4 August 1993.
+Harvey reunited with his former Leyton Orient manager Frank Clark to join First Division club Nottingham Forest on a three-month trial on 4 August 1993.
 He managed only three substitute appearances in all competitions during his time at the City Ground, before departing in November 1993.